Editorial by Industrial Quick Search

 AC Waveforms

-• Amplitude (Amax) refers to the maximum voltage or current that the AC waveforms reach.
-It also refers to the intensity of the voltage or current.
-It is visualized on the sine wave graph as the highest and lowest peaks which correspond to 900 and 2700 x-coordinates of the plot, respectively.
-The amplitude will have a negative sign when it reaches 2700.
-But the negative sign only signifies that the direction of the wave is in reverse, and the value for voltage and current are not less than zero.
-The maximum value for the voltage in an AC waveform is called “peak voltage”.
+• Amplitude (Amax) refers to the maximum voltage or current value that the AC waveform reaches.
+It also corresponds to the intensity of voltage or current, shown as the highest and lowest points (peaks and troughs) on the sine wave.
+On the graph, these are at the 90° and 270° x-coordinates.
+When the waveform is at the trough, amplitude will have a negative sign, which simply indicates the flow direction has reversed, not that the current or voltage is less than zero.
+The maximum voltage in an AC waveform is called “peak voltage”.

-• Period (T) is the duration of the time it takes to complete one cycle.
-It is equal to 1/f.
-High-frequency waves have shorter periods.
+• Period (T) is the time duration of a single cycle, mathematically equal to 1/frequency.
+Higher frequency signals have correspondingly shorter periods.

 Applications of Alternating Current